phlillip/PlantIO/journal/_posts/2018-11-02-fmp-marketing-and-dissemination-plan.markdown

 #### Core business drivers
 ##### Strategy
 [//]: # (The first key business growth driver is strategy.
 Every fast-growing business starts with an idea, which turns into the business plan.
 The strategy might revolve around bringing a new product to market, or be based on an existing product or service applied or delivered in a new way.
 Accelerated growth can be driven by developing more new products, and/or expanding into new markets.)
+PlantIO will initially serve the consumer market with advanced technology for a competitive price, backed by social.
+Following this, the B2B market will be targeted through custom installations before eventually being positioned to provide a viable solution on an industrial scale.

 ##### The Ruuts Team & Operations
 [//]: # (Alongside strategy, people and operations represent another key growth driver.
 Companies that grow fast often have a key individual driving them forward – the person with the initial vision, energy and determination to step out along the entrepreneurial road.
 However, growing a business fast relies on teamwork.
 Entrepreneurs need to draw around them a group of individuals who they can trust, who share the same dreams and apply the same values when trying to bring that dream alive.
 On the operations side, a growing business needs to develop an appropriate infrastructure and keep adjusting that infrastructure as the business grows.
 This involves IT systems, processes, even basic office space.
 If you are growing fast, will you have enough room for your expanded team in six months’ time?
 And as the business grows, new operational systems may need to be developed to maintain efficiency.)
-**Ruuts is powered by 3 founders all of whom are key individuals with unique skills.**
+Ruuts is powered by 3 founders all of whom are key individuals with unique skills.

+I will focus on the digital side of the business, developing the software and social strategy.

+Brett Bartlett will use his expertise in horticulture to develop optimum plant recipes to ensure a quality end product.

+Ashley Banner will use his electrical engineering background to develop the hardware systems.

 ##### Funding